d4miansec/Reynolds-Ransomware-BYOVD-Driver-Analysis/analysis.md

 The actual vulnerable driver is embedded in the ransomware sample, decrypted at runtime using RC4, and then stored in the ProgramData folder as "02.sys."

 <img width="761" height="650" alt="image" src="https://github.com/user-attachments/assets/cba5c7a1-1bb5-4338-ae75-23ceda102ec2" />

+The "SystemFunction032" function is often linked to cryptographic operations, specifically for encrypting and decrypting data with the RC4 algorithm.